huaminghuangtw/Evergreen-Notes/Permanent-Notes/parkinsons-law.md

 * Stuff expands to fill the available space
 * Cost expands to fill the available budget

 [^1]: If failing to do a task by a certain date has serious repercussions, then it should have a “_due date (hard deadline)_”.
-Otherwise, it shouldn't.
+Otherwise, it shouldn’t.